 Where to find Absa repossessed homes:

 - List of houses at local ABSA branches

 - Online property sites

 - South Africa property auctions

-This is a key to making money in SA.
+This is a key to making money with property investments in SA.
 Find what houses are for sale then attend these repo auctions and see what properties they have.

 All default homeowners are get a lifeline before the property is up for foreclosure.
 Or in other words, up for auction to potential buyers.

 This may also interest you: FNB Repossessed House Auction Sales

 It is best that you know how much to finance into one of these homes.
 Because you will be able to know exactly how much you can afford for the house or properties that the banks are auctioning.

 Finding Absa bank repossessed homes in South Africa